enewe101/cluster-func/README.md

 iteration, since repeated values would be assigned to the same subjob, but occaisional repetitions won't imbalance load much.
 To help achieve uniqueness you can provide combinations of arguments to be hashed.
-If you provided arguments as keyword arguments (using an Arguments object) select them too.
+If you provided arguments as keyword arguments (using an Arguments object) you can select them too.

 For example, this:
 ```bash
 $ cluf example --nodes=12 --hash=0-2,5,my_kwarg	# short options: -n and -x
 ```
-will hash arguents in positions 0,1,2,5 along with the keyword argument `my_kwarg`.
+will hash arguents in positions 0,1,2, and 5, along with the keyword argument `my_kwarg`.
 If any hashed arguments are missing in an iteration (becase, recall, invocations may use different numbers of arguments), they simply ommitted.